jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 **Expected Behavior:**

-- Clicking a strategy button immediately regenerates the protocol
-- Protocol resets to default steps for that strategy
+- Clicking a strategy button immediately regenerates the entire protocol and resets steps to default steps for that strategy
-- Step count changes (Standard=11, Slow=19, Rapid=9); _however, if Food B already selected, there will be one extra step_
+- Step count changes (Standard=11, Slow=19, Rapid=9); _however, if Food B already selected, there will be one extra step - see [here](#63-food-b-addition-algorithm)_
-- Protein targets update to match strategy
 - All dilution parameters recalculated
 - Table re-renders completely
 - This is DIFFERENT from Food A strategy changes (which preserve custom targets)